Automatically generating Fukaya categories and computing quantum cohomology: Introduction

 \subsection{Overview}

 In \S \ref{sec:geometry}, we review the quantum cohomology ring and versions of the Fukaya category of compact manifolds.
-In \S \ref{sec:algebra}, we recall relevant algebraic structures, most notably the notions of split-generation and homological smoothness, Hochschild invariants, weak Calabi-Yau structures, and Shklyarov's categorical Mukai pairing on Hochschild homology (a key fact about this pairing being {\em non-degenerate} for homologically smooth categories is recalled in Proposition \ref{mukainondeg}). \S \ref{sec:openclosed} reviews various geometric structures, such as open-closed and closed open maps $\oc$ and $\co$, as well as relevant properties they should satisfy: the linear duality between $\oc$ and $\co$ in the presence of a weak proper Calabi-Yau structure\footnote{While our argument does use in an essential way the weak proper Calabi-Yau structure on the Fukaya category, our main Theorem does not require $\oc$ and $\co$ to be linear duals; this is only used for Corollary \ref{thm:ociso}.}, Abouzaid's generation criterion, and the compatibility of open-closed maps with the Mukai pairing).

-Combining these general structures with the homological algebra Lemma of Proposition \ref{mukainondeg}, the proofs of the main Theorems, given in \S \ref{sec:proof}, are very short.
+In \S \ref{sec:algebra}, we recall relevant algebraic structures, most notably the notions of split-generation and homological smoothness, Hochschild invariants, weak Calabi-Yau structures, and Shklyarov's categorical (Mukai-type) pairing on the Hochschild homology of any proper category (the key fact about this pairing being {\em non-degenerate} for homologically smooth categories is recalled in Proposition \ref{shklnondeg}). \S \ref{sec:openclosed} reviews various geometric structures, such as open-closed and closed open maps $\oc$ and $\co$, as well as relevant properties they should satisfy: the linear duality between $\oc$ and $\co$ in the presence of a weak proper Calabi-Yau structure\footnote{While our argument does use in an essential way the weak proper Calabi-Yau structure on the Fukaya category, our main Theorem does not require $\oc$ and $\co$ to be linear duals; this is only used for Corollary \ref{thm:ociso}.}, Abouzaid's generation criterion, and the compatibility of open-closed maps with the Shklyarov pairing).
+Combining these general structures with the homological algebra Lemma of Shklyarov, stated in Proposition \ref{shklnondeg}, the proofs of the main Theorems, given in \S \ref{sec:proof}, are very short.
 In \S \ref{sec:applications}, we indicate just a few applications of our result, though we expect many more.

+Appendix \ref{appendix:abouzaidimpliessmooth} gives a short (and different) proof of a result from \cite{ganatra1_arxiv} establishing that $\mc{A}$ must necessarily be homologically smooth in order to satisfy Abouzaid's criterion.
+Appendix \ref{sec:pairing} gives a self-contained proof of Theorem \ref{thm:ocpairing} (the compatibility of open-closed maps with pairings, due to \cite{GPS2:2015, afooo}) in the in the simplest (monotone and tautologically unobstructed) geometric cases.